 Interest accrues as a credit on lenders account but is not paid until it is recovered from the borrower through the disposal of the security.
 This means the loan is either in negotiation to be closed or on its way to defaulting.

 Lendy / Saving Stream’s secondary market is very easy to use and used to be relatively liquid for selling.
-Demand and supply has heavy impacts on the way the secondary market behaves.
-Post Brexit there was a glut of loans for sale but that phase quickly passed and in December 2016, there was barely anything for sale.
+Demand and supply heavily impact the way the secondary market behaves.
+Post-Brexit, there was a glut of loans for sale but that phase quickly passed and in December 2016, there was barely anything for sale.

 The secondary market has experienced a major slowdown since Lendy / Saving Stream now requires lenders to have the funds in their accounts to buy secondary market loans.
 Since bank transfer deposits can take time, a loan piece may no longer be for sale when your Lendy / Saving Stream account is credited.
-Lendy / Saving Stream is attempting to combat this slowdown by introducing a faster deposit system but I’m not convinced this will solve the secondary market problem.
-For now, I only buy loans I’m willing to hold it to the end.
+Lendy / Saving Stream has attempted to address this issue by offering bonuses interest rates on loans which are close to term.
+I’m not sure this is having much of an impact on the liquidity of the secondary market so for now, I only buy loans I’m willing to hold it to the end.
 Previously, secondary market loans could be bought on good faith credit so the market was very liquid.
-One solution is to simply keep money in your account which many lenders aren’t used to doing.

 In the past, many lenders bought more loans than they intended to keep and sold their unwanted parts on the secondary market when newer loans became available.
 Lendy / Saving Stream has addressed this problem with rules preventing lenders from buying more of a loan than they intend to keep.
 If a lender uses account credit to obtain new loans and doesn’t have enough money in his account to pay for the new loan pieces, the lender cannot sell any of the new loan parts for seven days.
 If a lender has enough money in their account to buy the new loan allocations without using the credit system, this seven day limitation doesn’t apply.